 INFOTAINMENT TOUCHSCREEN CARE

 We recommend using a gentle detergent and water to clean your touchscreen.
 Wash and dry with a lint free cloth.

 - Do not expose to brake fluid.

 - Do not expose to gasoline.

-- Do not expose to DEET.
+- · Do not expose to bug repellents containing DEET.